Skyshader77/Lacryma-Hydra/chapter18-5.typ

 "Messiahs cannot be traitors."

 The day had come then.
-Another day where she would stand in the middle of two misshapen columns built with countless corpses.
+Another day when she would stand in the middle of two misshapen columns built with countless corpses.
 Her first painting, one she had co-authored with Regnant the Dragonslayer, one that had loomed impossibly high.
 A necessity it had been to fuse the Magi’s bodies using flesh and bone as cement into these writhing towers from which faces emerged.
 Magi had once prided themselves into being able to manipulate flesh as if it was paint, metal or stone.
 Therefore, Serena and her followers had dedicated this monument that twisted upwards in an unnatural spiral to the vanquished.
 It was there that Serena had attained godhood.

 Nix's wails of agony returned Serena to the present.